StandInformed/ExcellentQuotations/README.md

 # Quotations

-A collection of excellent quotations
+Here we have a collection of excellent quotations on various topics: